KoljaB/TurnVoice/README.md

 - `-u`, `--url`: (required) The YouTube video URL you want to transform.
 - `-l`, `--language`: The language for transcription and synthesis (default: 'en').
 - `-dd`, `--download_directory`: Where to save the video downloads (default: 'downloads').
-- `-sd`, `--synthesis_directory`: Secret lab for tts synthesis audio files (default: 'synthesis').
+- `-sd`, `--synthesis_directory`: Where to save the text to speech audio files (default: 'synthesis').
-- `-e`, `--extract`: To extract or not to extract audio directly from the video?
-That is the question.
-False can lead to better quality but also increase likelihood of errors.
+- `-e`, `--extract`: Extract audio directly from the video?
+False downloads separate files which often leads to better quality but can also increase likelihood of errors (default: 'true').
 - `-rw`, `--reference_wav`: Your chosen voice in wav format (24000 Hz, 16 bit)
 - `-ov`, `--output_video`: The grand finale video file name (default: 'final_cut.mp4').